 Inspired by the Adafruit, Rust and Django communities, an essential community pillar is created; Our Code of Conduct.

-After being a long time active contributor to our projects and the driving force behind our events, Ves Zappa joined the Owners team alongside joe & lemon.
+After being a long time active contributor to our projects and the driving force behind many of our events, Sebastiaan Zeef joins the Owners Team alongside Joe & Leon.

 PyDis hits 30,000 members

 More than tripling in size since the year before, the community hits 30000 users.
 At this point, we're probably the largest Python chat community on the planet.

 PyDis sixth code jam with the theme “Ancient technology” and the technology Kivy